Menu

 preventer guy

-Auxiliary gai (usually referred to as a pre-vendor).
-If you roll a slightly heavy object, the regular mussel may be cut due to lack of strength, so it refers to wire measures to reinforce the regular mussel when rolling up a fight.)
+Auxiliary gai (usually called a prevendor.
+Rolling a slightly heavier object can cut off due to lack of strength, so it refers to a wire measure to reinforce the regular gai when quarrels).

 previous port